Reform Intelligence

 Lib Dem

-Below 2024 result — Reform loses 3 of 5 seats, Tories partially recover
+If polling continues to fall — Reform loses 4 of 5 seats, Tories recover further

 FPTP Disproportionality: 2024 GE